 If symptoms begin to interfere with everyday activities, rehabilitation can address problems with mobility, dressing and personal care, driving, functioning at home and work, and participation in leisure activities.
 Rehabilitation experts can also provide evaluation and treatment of speech and swallowing difficulties, and problems with thinking and memory.

 Physical therapists (PT) evaluate and address the body’s ability to move and function, with particular emphasis on walking and mobility, strength, balance, posture, fatigue and pain.
 Physical therapy might include an exercise program, gait training and training in the use of mobility aids (canes, crutches, scooters and wheelchairs) and other assistive devices.
 The goal is to promote safety, achieve and maintain optimal functioning, and prevent unnecessary complications such as de-conditioning, muscle weakness from lack of mobility and muscle contractures related to spasticity.
-Physical therapy can also include pelvic floor exercises which may help address urinary/bladder issues.
+Physical therapy can also include pelvic floor exercises to address urinary/bladder issues.

 The goal of occupational therapy (OT) is to enhance independence, productivity and safety in all activities related to personal care, leisure activities and employment.
 OTs provide training in energy conservation techniques and the use of adaptive tools and devices to simplify tasks at home and in the office.
-They recommend strategic modifications to the home and workplace to ensure accessibility and convenience.
+They recommend strategic modifications to the home and workplace to ensure accessibility, safety and convenience.
 Occupational therapists also evaluate and treat problems with thinking and memory.

 Neuropsychologists — as well as many OTs and SLPs — evaluate and treat changes in a person’s ability to think, reason, concentrate or remember.
 While these professionals use different evaluation and treatment strategies, they share the common goal of helping people function optimally if cognitive changes are experienced.